Grand Challenge Initiative

 Representative collaborators: Jada Benn Torres (Anthropology), Kenneth C. Catania (Biological Sciences), Jay Clayton (English), Nicole Creanza (Biological Sciences), Simon A. F. Darroch (Earth and Environmental Sciences), Larisa R. G. DeSantis (Biological Sciences), Suzana Herculano-Houzel (Psychology), Steven Hollon (Psychology), Jon Kaas (Psychology), Jennifer Larson (Political Science), Keivan Stassun (Physics and Astronomy), Tiffiny Tung (Anthropology), John Weymark (Economics)

-Global Ecology and Health
+Global Ecology and Health (ASCEND)

 Lead researcher: John McLean, Stevenson Professor of Chemistry